Step7750/ScheduleStorm/README.md

 * MongoDB
 * Python Backend w/ Falcon for the API Server and threads for each University
-* ES6 OOP Frontend (transpiled to ES5 in production to support more clients)
+* ES6 JS OOP Frontend (transpiled to ES5 in production to support more clients)
 * Heavy use of JQuery to manipulate the DOM